joshuabowers/remoteVideo-iOS/README.md

-remoteVideo-iOS
+remoteVideo-ios
 ===============

-Remote video test; sending frames over websockets to a server
+Test app for streaming video from iOS to server via web sockets